Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-6. The dog sometimes won the game.
+- The dog won the game easily. ________

 Text 364